abhishekarora17/Payroll-Management-Node-Sequelize/README.md

 # CRUD Auth API with Sequelize

-A Node.js CRUD API with authentication using Sequelize ORM and PostgreSQL.
+A Node.js CRUD API with authentication using Sequelize ORM and MySQL.
 Includes support for seeders to populate initial data like roles.

 ## 🚀 Getting Started